Home

 The West Point Mint, formerly known as the West Point Bullion Depository, was granted mint status on March 31, 1988.
 Image courtesy of US Mint.

 On March 31, 1988, the facility at West Point was elevated to that of a full fledged United States Mint.
-This marked the first occasion since 1862 that a new branch mint was named, when Denver joined the family of US Mints.
+This marked the first occasion since 1862 that a new branch mint was named, when Denver joined the family of US Mints (though the first coins were not produced there until 1906).

 Since then, the West Point Mint has taken on two primary areas of responsibility: sole production of the entire series of American Eagle proof and uncirculated bullion coins (silver, gold, platinum), and all gold commemorative coins, plus a few made of silver.
 All commemoratives leaving the West Point Mint are struck with the distinctive "W" mintmark.